rune/rune/docs/docs/publishing/making-money.md

 # Making Money

 :::caution
 The creator fund is not yet launched.
-It will launch in early October 🥳 We're sharing these docs already with you now so you can get a sneak peek into what's coming.
+It will launch in October 🥳 We're sharing these docs already with you now so you can get a sneak peek into what's coming.
 :::

 We're passionate about supporting indie game devs in making awesome multiplayer games.
 As part of that, we have created a creator fund that pays indie devs a bit of money based on their games' metrics.
 We provide optimized servers and a big audience so you don't need to deal with infrastructure costs or pay for ads.